Schur partition theorems via perfect crystal: Kashiwara crystal theory

 \section{Kashiwara crystal theory}

-We recall necessary Lie theory for proof of Theorem \ref{maintheorem2}, but basically we assume that readers are familiar with Kac-Moody Lie algebras, quantum groups and Kashiwara crystal theory (\cite{Kac},~\cite{Lus}, ~\cite{Kas} are standard references).
+We recall the necessary Lie theory for proof of Theorem \ref{maintheorem2}, yet basically, we assume that readers are familiar with Kac-Moody Lie algebras, quantum groups and Kashiwara crystal theory (\cite{Kac},~\cite{Kas}, ~\cite{Lus} are standard references).